BerkayKOCAK/cloud-speech-to-text-transcribe-script/readme.md

 To use it, first you need to get a subscribed account at a cloud provider like azure, google, amazon,  etc.

-Then you need to create an endpoint in cloud to be able to work via this script.
+Then you need to create an endpoint in cloud for speech to text to be able to work via this script.

 ----